stefano-lombardi/stefano-lombardi.github.io/_pages/publications.md

 We also explore the specification of the baseline hazard and other implementation issues routinely encountered by reserchers when estimating ToE models.

-## Comparing models for sequence data: Prediction and dissimilarities
+## Comparing sequence data models: Prediction and dissimilarities

 Joint work with Raffaella Piccarreta and Marco Bonetti